wendyweng0509/HUDK4050_EDM_Portfolio/README.md

 ### Part 4 - Creative EDM Assignment

-The final Creative EDM Assignment required us to identify our own inquiry questions and craft an analytical plan.
+The final Creative EDM Assignment challenge our group with identifying inquiry problems and proposing an analytical plan comprise with our unique solution.
 Our question is, how can schools help their students with course selection?
-Then we chose to use Social Network Analysis and Clustering to provide students with more information that could help them with class selection.
+We opted for employing Social Network Analysis and Clustering to provide students with more information that could help them with class selection.

 * [Creative EDM Assignment - Course Selection](https://github.com/wendyweng0509/HUDK4050_EDM_Portfolio/blob/main/Creative%20EDM%20Assignment/Creative%20EDM%20Assignment%20-%20Courses%20Selection.pdf)